karlnicholas/dukes-forest/readme.md

         </security-domain>

 * Deploy dukes-payment, dukes-shipment, and dukes-store to wildfly.
-  ** Issue here ** Figuring out work around.
-See [Schema not generated if Entities and Persistence.xml in another jar](https://issues.jboss.org/browse/WFLY-6151).
-The issue doesn't apply because you have already created the schema and loaded the data by hand as per the database procedures above.
+  ** There was an issue here. ** See [Schema not generated if Entities and Persistence.xml in another jar](https://issues.jboss.org/browse/WFLY-6151).
+There was also a problem because both the dukes-shipment.war and the dukes-store.war have the entities.jar in them.
+The entities.jar has the persistence.xml file, which was configurated to tell the server to create the database and load the default data.
+That means it was done twice, which was problematic.
+The issue doesn't apply because the created the schema was created and loaded manually as per the database procedures above.

 * Open http://localhost:8080/dukes-store to run dukes-store.
 You will need the built-in administrator account to login to dukes-shipment, which is username=admin@example.com and password=1234.